UKRN-Open-Research/t3-preprints/_episodes/01-intro.md

 ## UKRN Open Research Training

-You're here to get involved in helping your colleagues share their data.
+You're here to get involved in helping your colleagues share preprints of their work.
-Increasing data sharing is part of the UKRN mission to improve the openness and robustness of research.
-We can help you put together a workshop which will make it easier to achieve real changes in your colleagues' behaviour, and you can bring your specialist knowledge and experience.
+We can help you put together a workshop which will make it easier to achieve real changes in your colleagues' behaviour, and you can bring your specialist knowledge of the field and experience.

 > ## Approach
 > * **Practical workflow change**: we want to produce actual changes to how people work by tweaking their default workflow